Is Zoom HIPAA-Compliant?

 The short answer is not necessarily, but Zoom HIPAA compliance is possible.
 The first thing that you need to know is that the standard offerings of Zoom are not HIPAA-compliant.

 Why aren’t these types of Zoom HIPAA-compliant?
-The simple answer is that they were designed for other purposes, which means that they should never be used for any calls that could involve ePHI.
+The simple answer is that they were designed for other purposes, which means that healthcare organizations should never use Zoom for any calls that could involve ePHI.

 If your organization does choose Zoom, it needs to make sure that it only uses its service within the confines of the BAA.